 Most map apps are unreliable in rural areas — our GPS tracks work and are tested on the ground.
 Cash is essential outside cities.
 Albania uses the Albanian Lek, though euros are widely accepted in most hotels and restaurants.

-Albania sits at a crossroads of Mediterranean, Ottoman and Balkan cooking — fresh, affordable, and consistently better than visitors expect.
+The country sits at a crossroads of Mediterranean, Ottoman and Balkan cooking — fresh, affordable, and consistently better than visitors expect.
 Local wines from the Albanian Riviera rarely leave the country, making them a genuine discovery for most cyclists passing through.

 History appears at every turn: Roman ruins, Ottoman bazaars, and Cold War bunkers can all feature within a single day's ride.